jonathangomz/PythonClassifier/README.md

 ### Info

-A little proyect for my IA's class.
+A little project for my IA's class.